ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/FLASHCARD_CHECKLIST.md

 - `quadratic programming`
 - `univariate chain rule` (of differential calculus)
 - `multivariate chain rule`
+- lowkey we need to memorize the identities from the tables
+  - well, or do we? why isnt that referenceable?

 Remember: as doing end of chapter problems add to this list